califano-lab/ARACNe3/README.md

 ```

 ## Currently Under Development:
- - Replace `test/exp_mat.txt` with a normalized expression profile, as opposed to a copula-transformed one
+ - Replace example data with a normalized expression profile, as opposed to a copula-transformed one
  - Multithreading/non-multithreading option using standard library
  - Remove any references on data types `<=4B`, as references instantiate pointer values which are at least 4B (and typically are 8B on 64-bit systems)
  - Return by reference when applicable!